GildedPleb/hab-guide/docs/l2-k3s/standup-live.md

 We are automatically adding self-signing certs to the manager, so you can deploy services privately.
-It is out of the scope of this guide to create a public interface, though it's perfectly feasible once you have a Cert Manager!
+It is out of the scope of this guide to create a public interface (one attached to an internationally resolvable website), though it's perfectly feasible once you have a Cert Manager!

 To ensure that it is installed and working correctly, in the `cert-manager` namespace you should see three running pods.
 If you wanted, you could open yet